pallavisalokhe/javascript-learning/README.md

 ## Variables
 - for declaring variable use var,let,const
 ## Conditional
-logical operator(OR=||,and=&&,not=!)
+-logical operator(OR=||,and=&&,not=!)
-If statement is evaluate when condition is true otherwise it is not executing else if statement
+-If statement is evaluate when condition is true otherwise it is not executing -else statement is executing when if condition is fail -elseif clause consist many else if conditions
+-Falsy values include false, 0, empty strings, null undefined, and NaN.
+All other values are truthy